rmauritsson/the-shooter/README.md

 Give a ⭐️ if you like this project!

-##Inspiration
+## Inspiration

-The game objectives, design were inspired by the TV series the expanse
+The game objectives and design were inspired by the TV series the expanse

 ## Acknowledgments